lsyaseen/KTAB/README.md

 KTAB is written in portable, cross-platform C++11.
 It was developed and tested on 64-bit Windows and Linux platforms, including the following:

 * Windows
-  * Windows 7 Pro with Visual Studio 2010 Express,
+  * Windows 7 Professional with Visual Studio 2010 Express,
   * Windows 8 with Visual Studio 2013 Express,
-  * Windows 10 with Visual Studio 2015 Community,
+  * Windows 10 Professional with Visual Studio 2015 Community,
 * Linux
   * Fedora 22 with gcc/g++ 5.1,
   * openSUSE 13.2 with gcc/g++ 4.8,